briankoser/sfc-listeners-guide/episodes/0002-i-want-to-believe.md

 firsts:
   - X-Files theme for Sci-Fi News (and Main Topic transition)
   - Feedback (from Koby)
-  - It's a Trap transition music
+  - "\"It's a Trap!\" transition music"
   - End with "signing off"
   - Ben saying "Take that!" ("Take that Jimmy Carter!")
 prophecy: